Professional development and networking

 Peer review of teaching

 A peer review of teaching is available for academic staff within the school by request.
 As part of the process, trained peer reviewers are able to provide feedback to the reviewee based on the teaching session observed.
 The report produced is required for applications for promotion and continuation.

 The peer review policy and process document is available within the learning and teaching section of the school's staff intranet.

 Academic staff induction programme

 ILT hosts a number of seminars and workshops throughout the year aimed at helping and informing new academic staff.
 In addition, new academic staff are paired with a mentor for their first 12 months of teaching.
 The programme aims to facilitate relationships between new and existing staff and key teams across the school.

-ILT supports academic staff in their applications for Fellowship or Senior Fellowship with the Higher Education Academy.
-These are internationally recognised across the higher education sector as valid teaching accreditations.
+These fellowships are internationally recognised across the higher education sector as valid teaching accreditations.

 Communities of Interest

 There are many excellent examples of innovation and best practice all over the school.
 The aim of our different Communities of Interest is to provide a specialised forum for staff to come together to share ideas, celebrate achievements, exchange practices and build relationships with colleagues who do the same.
 Watch out for invites to these regular events and meetings throughout the academic year.

 To be notified of our events please subscribe to the Innovative Learning and Teaching mailing list (all Business School staff are automatically subscribed).